psarahdactyl/computer-graphics-ray-casting/README.md

 Construct a viewing ray given a camera and subscripts to a pixel.

 ### `src/first_hit.cpp`
-Find the first (visible) hit given a ray and a collection of scene objects
+Find the first (visible) hit given a ray and a collection of scene objects.

 ### `Sphere::intersect_ray` in `src/Sphere.cpp`
 Intersect a sphere with a ray.